 Bose QuietComfort Earbuds A larger design comes with pluses and negatives

-I didn’t bring the Bose headphones on a plane, as did a lot of people.
+I didn’t bring the Bose headphones on a plane, as did many people.
 I’m not flying on planes these days.
 I have an air conditioner inside my apartment.
 It’s loud and does an excellent job of resembling the sound of an airplane.
 I used the QuietComfort Earbuds almost to eliminate the sound of the fan.
 The Sony and the AirPods Pro did an excellent job of reducing the sound.
 However, the Bose did a better job.

 I also utilized them in walking around New York to impressive effect.
 They won’t eliminate sound, but you’ll feel pretty safe from the outside world.
 It’s worth noting that, for safety reasons, many users use the transparency mode while walking around the city to listen to the traffic.
 This could be a problem when you are walking through traffic-prone areas.

 Its QuietComfort Earbuds also sound better than the AirPods Pro.
-They’re a lot richer in sound, with better clarity and greater bass that’s clear and precise.
+They’re much richer in sound, with better clarity and greater bass that’s clear and precise.
 The Bose is on par with the most authentic-sounding wireless earbuds.
 They also match up in the direction of those from Sennheiser Momentum True Wireless 2, which retails for $300.
 They are suitable for a wide range of genres, but those in hip hop and EDM will notice they have plenty of bass kick.

 Its Sennheiser is a bit more laidback as compared to Bose.
 Mids (vocals) are more forward in The QuietComfort Earbuds, slightly more assertive overall, with more power within the bass.
 In well-recorded tracks, with several instruments playing simultaneously, it is clear to hear each device.
 They are very articulate headphones.
 The Bob Dylan track Man in the Long Black Coat was crisp and clear.

 Contemporary tracks like the track by Major Lazer Know No Better, and Travis Scott’s The Plan (from the Tenet soundtrack), and the Bose had a more vibrant sound than the Sennheiser and had a louder bass that was more intense.
 Some might prefer the balance of tones in the Sennheiser because everyone’s brains and ears are unique, and everyone’s brains are different.
 However, the main thing is that the Bose offers high-quality sound.
 In the end, for better or worse, it’s currently not an equalizer available in Bose Music.
-Bose Music app for iOS and Android, which lets you alter the audio.
+Bose Music app for iOS and Android, lets you alter the audio.

 Evaluation of the quality of calls

-The QuietComfort Earbuds are also good to make calls.
+The QuietComfort Earbuds are also good for making calls.
 They also have the feature of a sidetone (Bose refers to it as “self voice”) that lets you hear your voice through the earbuds to modify it without shouting.
 However, they aren’t as great as AirPods Pro.
 AirPods Pro for calls, mainly because their noise-reducing (the capability to cut down background noise) isn’t as effective.
 They’re still significantly better in this respect than Bose’s older SoundSport Free, which had only mono sound on one earbud to make calls.

 It’s the QuietComfort Earbuds that effectively reduced some amount of background sound on New York’s streets.
 During calls and people on the phone, New York reported hearing my voice; however, they picked up the background noise.
 The voice I spoke with was crystal clear, and I could listen to callers very well (the noise cancellation is excellent for calls).
 There is a chance that Bose might tweak the firmware to enhance the background noise cancellation.
-However, currently, the sound quality is but not great.
-It’s not at the level of Bose’s larger Noise-Canceling 700 headphones and Samsung’s Galaxy Buds Plus, and even some affordable earbuds that I’ve reviewed recently.
+However, currently, the sound quality is not great.
+It’s not at the level of Bose’s larger Noise-Canceling 700 headphones, Samsung’s Galaxy Buds Plus, and even some affordable earbuds that I’ve reviewed recently.

 Feature Rich Earbuds